 Just to clean up the terminology here: Having a second citizenship is the same as having dual nationality, so we will be using the terms interchangeably.

 Depending on your nationality, you might be legally allowed to have more than two citizenships.
-For example, the U.S. government recognises the right of U.S. citizens to have at least dual citizenship.
+For example, the U.S. government recognizes the right of U.S. citizens to have at least dual citizenship.

 Citizenship by investment is one of the simpler ways to obtain a second citizenship